locoframework/loco-js-ui/README.md

         |
         |--- Loco-JS-Model (model part / can be used separately)
         |
-        |--- other parts of Loco-JS
+        |--- other built-in parts of Loco-JS

-        Loco-JS-UI - connects models with UI elements (extracted to a separate library)
+        Loco-JS-UI - connects models with UI elements (a separate library)
 ```

 # 📝 UI.Form

 `UI.Form` is a class that connects a model instance with a form.
-It is useful to allow users to modify the model's attributes.
+It allows users to modify model attributes.
-`UI.Form` converts attributes of the model's instance to the values of the corresponding form elements.
+`UI.Form` converts attributes of the model's instance to values of the corresponding form elements.
 It delivers a front-end validation without an extra effort, and it turns a standard static form into a dynamic, submitted asynchronously one.

 Example: